 If you’re just learning about the Forex market, you’re in luck because this article will help you avoid the mistakes most of us have made.
 For those who have lost money in the Forex market, now you will know the mistakes you made.
 Believe me, there isn’t a successful trader who didn’t make most of these mistakes, but they learned from their mistakes.

 Why are there so many losers?

-If you think about it practically, let’s say you buy the GBP/USD pair, thinking that UK’s economy is about to grow.
-In order for the trade to happen, there has to be someone on the other side who makes the opposite trade.
-You never get to know who that person or institution is because you’re dealing with your broker, but that’s what actually happens.
+If you think about it practically, let’s say you buy the GBP/USD pair, thinking that the UK’s economy is about to grow.
+For the trade to happen, there has to be someone on the other side who makes the opposite trade.
+You never get to know who that person or institution is because you’re dealing with your broker, but that’s what happens.
 In fact, in some cases, some Forex brokers might even bet against you if they think you’re wrong, which is why choosing a Forex broker is very complicated.

 Anyway, you now know that you’re losing money because you’re making the wrong decisions.
 Some of these mistakes are due to sheer lack of knowledge, but most actually have to do with psychology and human nature, like the following:

 We’re all human, and that means we’re susceptible to emotions.
 These emotions can often lead to losses in your Forex trading career:

 When a trade goes well, making you a huge profit, it can be tempting to keep going, which is a normal psychological response toward a positive reward.
 However, most people start to assume luck is on their side and start to make rash decisions, hoping for even bigger profits, so they take bigger risks.
 The adrenaline of a profitable trade makes you feel invincible and this becomes your downfall, because forex trading has nothing to do with luck, instead requiring that you make informed decisions.